masoudr/embedded-linux-image-builder/README.md

 ## Features

 * Based on Docker so can be run on any machine without any requirements.
-* Build Kernel, DTS, modules, and headers from scratch.
+* Build Kernel, DTS, modules, and headers from source.
 * Build Bootloader (u-boot) from the source.
-* Can be combined with any Linux distro filesystem.
+* Can be combined with any Linux distributions.
 * Create image file (.img) as output file for easy writing to SD card.
 * High-speed build with help of using Linaro toolchain and Docker engine.
 * Can be used with any Embedded Linux system with little configuration change.